jiffy-labs/jiffyscan-docs/blog/2023-05-16-decoding-4337-calldata/index.md

 ![Calldata for UserOp Hash 0xfa4...3e5](./UserOp_Flow_Highlevel.svg)

-UserOp, in a way, is the atomic unit of 4337.
+Thus, it would be fair to say that a `UserOp` is the atomic unit of 4337.
 Now, let's disect it further.

 ### UserOp Fields
 ---